What does a Heart diamond look like?

 Heart Shape and Color

-This in turn, leads to another problem.
+This, in turn, leads to another problem.
 Color retention.
-Heart shape diamonds (like many of the other fancy cuts we have now covered) hold their color very well, which means that in order to get a white looking heart shaped diamond you need to be right up at the top of the color range, hovering around the ‘D-F’ mark.
+Heart shaped diamonds (like many of the other fancy cuts we have now covered) hold their color very well, which means that in order to get a white looking heart shaped diamond you need to be right up at the top of the color range, hovering around the ‘D-F’ mark.
 Not ideal for your wallet.
 Anything lower and you will start seeing a good body of color.

 Now for more bad news.
 One of the more positive aspects of the fancy cuts that we have seen thus far, is the ability of these ‘modified brilliants’ to disguise certain small inclusions and imperfections.
 No such luck with the heart cut I’m afraid.
 In fact, with the heart, some inclusions may even be more pronounced!
 Is this breaking your heart?
 I know, I’m sorry.
-Clarity wise then, I wouldn’t be going lower than ‘VS2’ if you want to cover your bum (or ‘SI1’ at a push, and only if it is absolutely eye-clean).
+Clarity-wise then, I wouldn’t be going lower than ‘VS2’ if you want to cover your bum (or ‘SI1’ at a push, and only if it is absolutely eye-clean).